Altinn/altinn-studio-docs/content/correspondence/transition/_index.en.md

 The "Move Data" project will take responsibility for migrating all historical Correspondences and attachments to the new solution.

 - A batch-based job will migrate Correspondences and associated attachments from Altinn 2 to Altinn 3.
-- The migrated version of an element will have a reference to its old Altinn 2 version, exposed in the field: "Altinn2CorrespondenceId" in the [CorrespondenceOverview endpoint](../reference/API-endpoints/)
+- The migrated version of an element will have a reference to its old Altinn 2 version, exposed in the field: "Altinn2CorrespondenceId" in the CorrespondenceOverview endpoint.
 - After migration, the elements will no longer be available in the Altinn 2 API.
   - But they are now available on par with other Altinn 3 Correspondences; via Altinn 3 API, Dialogporten, Workspace, and Altinn 2 Portal.
 - No data is deleted; the Correspondences are only flagged in the database, and it is possible to perform the migration again and/or manually retrieve data if needed.